 But you don’t have to wait to cool off at the lake.
 Luckily, there’s already another state park out there on Lake Murray!

-Northwest from downtown Columbia to the Irmo/Lake Murray area you’ll find Dreher Island State Park.
+Northwest from downtown Columbia to the Irmo/Lake Murray area you’ll find Dreher Island.
 Many enjoy this 50-acre island on Lake Murray.

-Without your Park Passport, Dreher Island State Park costs $3 for adults, $1.50 for seniors, $1 for kids 6-15 and free for kids 5 and under.
-It’s open from dusk to dark, with hours changing seasonally.
+Without your Park Passport, Dreher Island costs $3 for adults, $1.50 for seniors, $1 for kids 6-15 and free for kids 5 and under.
+It’s open from dawn to dusk, with hours changing seasonally.

 Dreher Island State Park